 Questions with Difficult Answers

 Jesus continues to be a great surprise to people who think themselves holy, and those who know they are not.
 In fact, nobody is truly righteous (Romans 3:10) for everybody is a sinner (Romans 3:23).
 As Jesus said in Luke 5:32: "I have not come to call the righteous, but sinners to repentance."
-Jesus continues to call sinners.
-And so we will find the Lord working in the darkest corners of the world where, humanly, there is no hope.
-We also find Him at work in the cities among the powerful or the violent, and even in the hearts of hypocritical religious people who want to be saved.
+Jesus continues to call broken sinners.
+That is why we will find the Lord working in the darkest corners of the world where, humanly, there is no hope.
+We also find Him at work in the cities among the powerful or the violent, and even in the hearts of hypocritical religious people who want to be truly saved.
 When it comes to God, everybody is out of their depth ... we cannot understand how God works but we can trust that He knows all about everything ... and that He loves us so much that He wants to find us and save us.
-So when your friends or colleagues despair, feeling trapped with no good way out - tell them about Jesus, who already knows how to deliver them.
+So, when your friends or colleagues despair, feeling trapped with no good way out - tell them about Jesus, who already knows how to deliver them.

 © Dr Paul Adams